roytang/blog/content/notes/2015/06/614756570014953472/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/614756570014953472/
+title: ''
 ---

-RT [@_harukimurakami](https://twitter.com/_harukimurakami/): It was an era when one could still find gaps in the system.
+It was an era when one could still find gaps in the system.